Sunnykumarpal1/30-days-of-azure/README.md

  ### iii) Azure Synapse Analytics;-
   * It's new version of Azure SQL DataWare House functionality  and  it also supports Spark.

+# 5) Artifical Intelligence
+ * Here we feed lots of real world data in programs and programs maek generlization about the data this is  known as training a model .
+When it's give new data it uses this generlizations.
+  Eg:- Netflix gives recommentdation of movies to us using this generlization. services